nicklockwood/iNotify/README.txt

 disabled - Set this to YES to disable checking for notifications.
 This is equivalent to setting the notificationsPlistURL to nil, but may be more convenient.

 debug - If set to YES, iNotify will always download and display the next unread message in the notifications plist when the app launches, irrespective of the checkPeriod and remindPeriod settings.
-WIth debug enabled, the ignore list will also be cleared out after all message have been read, so that they will continue to display from the beginning on subsequent launches.
+With debug enabled, the ignore list will also be cleared out after all message have been read, so that they will continue to display from the beginning on subsequent launches.

 Example Project